Why You Can't Hire Your Way Out of a Broken Process

 | 35 people | Build cross-departmental visibility | Decisions from shared data, not departmental assumptions |

 The cost of building systems proactively is always lower than the cost of fixing the problems that accumulate when you wait.
-A workflow engine that models your business processes in code costs less to build before the process has fragmented into 15 individual variations than after.
+A process that is still consistent across the team is far cheaper to document and encode than one that has already fragmented into 15 individual variations.

-The systems-first mindset: Adding more people to a broken process does not fix the process.
-It scales the breakage.
-A business that builds a project tracking system has eliminated one source of chaos permanently.
+The systems-first mindset: Systemising your business is not about removing people from the equation.
+It is about removing friction from their work.
 The system does not forget, does not take holidays, and does not need three months to get up to speed.

 The Automation Maturity Path

-Operational scaling is not a binary switch from manual to automated.
-It follows a progression, and trying to skip stages creates its own problems.
+Scaling business operations is not a binary switch from manual to automated.
+Business process automation follows a progression, and trying to skip stages creates its own problems.
+The single most common mistake is jumping straight to workflow automation before the underlying process is standardised and visible.

 Visibility